Saalim398/Saalim398/README.md

 > cat README.md
 # About Me
 I'm a passionate computer user that always wants to learn new things, especially coding.
 Creating cutting-edge, intuitive applications for a variety of platforms is my passion.
 I have experience in databases, web development, and Android development.
 I am proficient in Python, C/C++, Java, and data science.
 I like figuring out difficult puzzles and experimenting with new technology.
-I'm always excited to work with other developers and take on new challenges
+I am always excited to work with other developers and take on new challenges

 # What You'll Find Here
 Dive into the repositories, and you'll unearth a treasure trove of my endeavors.
 Whether it's a sleek web app, a quirky script, or an ambitious project that defies the ordinary, each creation bears the imprint of my passion and a dash of innovation..

-# 🌐 Let's Connect
+# 🌐 Lets Connect
 I believe in the power of collaboration and the synergy of ideas.

 > cd Projects